t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 > :warning: **Be aware !**
-> I'm not a developper.
+> I'm not a developer.
 I just needed something and found a way to do it.
-This is my first Linuxserver mod and my first attempt at creating anything with docker.
-Also my first use of github actions, so everything is probably far from perfect.
+This is my first Linuxserver mod and my first attempt at creating anything with Docker.
+Also my first use of GitHub Actions, so everything is probably far from perfect.
 If you have suggestions, feel free to open an issue.

 ## Install as a mod